-The action of reaching for the outermost A-lines "3A2" to make ears, can inadvertently mean pulling the brakes.
-The same can happen when we are holding the tips down with the outermost A-lines "3A2", it is possible to accidentally affect the brakes.
+The action of reaching for the outermost A-lines (3A2 lines) to pull the ears, can inadvertently mean pulling the brakes.
+The same can happen when we are holding the tips down with the outermost A-lines (3A2 lines), it is possible to accidentally affect the brakes.
 This can obviously lead to a significant speed decrease.

-In SKIN 3s with a very pronounced arc, pulling big ears means an increase in drag.
+In paragliders with a very pronounced arc, pulling big ears means an increase in drag.
 On a very arched wing, the ears do not fold, they just hang.
 The increase of drag is more pronounced than on wings with a less pronounced arc.

-The SKIN 3 is designed with little chord, which is good in normal flight conditions.
+The SKIN 3 P is designed with little chord, which is good in normal flight conditions.
 However, this same damping is what can cause us to have problems to regain normal flying speed after a high increase of the angle of attack and the added drag of the ears.